-I am a licensed psychologist in Texas and Arizona.
+I am a licensed psychologist in Texas and Arizona and board certified in clinical neuropsychology through both the American Board of Professional Psychology and the American Board of Professional Neuropsychology.
 I earned my doctorate in psychology at Arizona State University and completed an APA accredited predoctoral internship through Illinois State University.
 I am a board certified neuropsychologist and completed a two-year postdoctoral fellowship in clinical neuropsychology with Neuropsychology Consultants, a private practice in McKinney, and with Baylor Scott & White Institute for Rehabilitation in Dallas.

 I work with individuals across the lifespan who have brain injuries and neurodevelopmental disorders.
 I have worked in a variety of settings including hospitals, day-neuro/intensive outpatient clinics, and private practice.
 Additionally I have over four years of experience in rehabilitation psychology, directly working with individuals in the community recovering from stroke, traumatic brain injury, and other brain-based disorders.
 As such, I have experience assessing and treating clients across the entire recovery continuum, from acute injury to community re-integration.
 I am fluent in Japanese and, prior to beginning graduate school, was employed by the city of Himeji in Japan as a language teacher and community liaison through the Japan Exchange and Teaching (JET) program.
 I also graduated Phi Beta Kappa and Summa Cum Laude from Arizona State University where I earned concurrent bachelor’s degrees in Asian Languages and Art History.